 Compliance – Key Factor for Success

-The LEDVANCE Business Conduct Guidelines set out codes of conduct for the entire company, particularly for combating corruption and dealing with competition.
+The LEDVANCE Code of Conduct sets out rules of conduct for the entire company, particularly for combating corruption and dealing with competition.
 In addition, LEDVANCE provides its employees with various regulations, guidelines and IT tools for dealing with risks relevant to compliance.
 For example, we classify our business partners on the basis of various criteria such as the prevalence of corruption in the country in which the partner is active.
 Employees also have access to country-specific aids, for example to help them deal with contributions without consideration (gifts, invitations and other considerations).
-To ensure that our Compliance System is correctly implemented we conduct a series of in-person training sessions and web-based training sessions.
+To ensure that our Compliance System is correctly implemented we conduct a series of training sessions.
 All the compliance regulations are constantly reviewed for their practical application, compared with other compliance systems on the market and adapted or further developed as required.

 Detect & Respond